Hlib-Rachkovskyy/Disease-Prediciton-Website/README.md

-Datagrip connection to db:
+In Datagrip, the connection to the database is configured as follows:

-        driver = Microsoft Sql Server,
+Driver: Microsoft SQL Server
-        host = localhost,
+Host: localhost
-        user = sa,
+User: sa
-        password = yourStrong(!)Password
+Password: yourStrong(!)Password

-DB used in is mssql, flask needs installed odbc 18
+The database used is MSSQL, and Flask requires ODBC 18 to be installed.

-seed_data.py have code which add to db admin and test user
+The seed_data.py script contains code that adds an admin and a test user to the database.